makolath/NLP.HU/README.md

 | Total | | | | 19892070 |

 #### fasttex word embedding
+This word embedding model was pre-trained on a Common Crawl, about 600B words.

+The model contains 2M unique words, each with a 300 degrees vector

+The model is available [here](https://fasttext.cc/docs/en/english-vectors.html)
 ##### Results
 ###### In-Domain (data from r/europe)
 | Country | Is Native | Language Family | Native Language |